ramonmedeiros/deploy_node_app_kubernetes/README.md

 # Kubernetes aspects

+I used minikube for this example.
+This was my guide: https://kubernetes.io/docs/setup/minikube/#quickstart

 For this example, a deployment was created, using only 1 replica.
 A NodePort service was created to expose the service, which runs on port 30000.
 To setup the service and deployment, run:

 ```$ make run-on-k8s```